IMac (Intel-based): Slim Unibody (2012–2017)

-Specifications of slim unibody iMacs
+Specifications of Slim Unibody iMacs

 Retina (2014–2020)

 A Retina Display "5K" model with a resolution of 5120 × 2880 was introduced alongside the previous year's models during a keynote on October 16, 2014.
 This 27-inch model was given faster Haswell processors and its two Thunderbolt ports were updated to Thunderbolt 2.
-Secondary storage was also upgraded to a 1 TB Fusion drive as standard and video options changed over to AMD Radeon R9 M290X and M295X.
+Secondary storage was also upgraded to a 1TB Fusion drive as standard and video options changed over to AMD Radeon R9 M290X and M295X.

 In May 2015, a separate, affordable, budget counterpart of the 5K 27-inch iMac was announced with lower specifications.
 That same day the Late 2013 iMac lineup was completely discontinued.
-Later that year, a 21.5-inch "4K" model with a resolution of 4096 × 2304 was released on October 13, 2015 with older Broadwell processors, as the 27-inch counterparts were upgraded that day directly to Skylake ones.
+Later that year, a 21.5-inch "4K" model with a resolution of 4096 × 2304 was released on October 13, 2015, with older Broadwell processors, as the 27-inch counterparts were upgraded that day directly to Skylake ones.
 The new rechargeable and wireless peripherals were also introduced that day.

-In 2017 both 21.5 and 27-inch iMacs were refreshed with Kaby Lake processors, DDR4 memories and upgraded AMD graphics with doubled or more graphic memories, Thunderbolt 3 (USB-C) ports, and Bluetooth 4.2.

-The iMacs were refreshed again in 2019 with Coffee Lake processors, including a 8-core one as Built to Order option, slightly faster memory, and upgraded graphics including AMD Vega graphics as top of line Built to Order options.
+In 2017, both 21.5 and 27-inch iMacs were refreshed with Kaby Lake processors, DDR4 memories and upgraded AMD graphics with doubled or more graphic memories, Thunderbolt 3 (USB-C) ports, and Bluetooth 4.2.
+They were refreshed again in 2019 with Coffee Lake processors, including an 8-core build-to-order option, faster memory, and upgraded graphics including AMD Vega graphics as top of line build-to-order options.